grafana/k6-cloud-openapi-client-go/k6/docs/LoadZonesAPI.md

 > AllowedLoadZonesListApiModel ProjectsAllowedLoadZonesUpdate(ctx, id).XStackId(xStackId).UpdateAllowedLoadZonesListApiModel(updateAllowedLoadZonesListApiModel).Execute()

-Update the list of load zones that can be used by a given project.
+Update the list of private load zones that can be used by a given project.